 Skip the throngs of tourists this summer and head to a lesser-known destination to experience incredible food, one-of-a-kind hotels, eclectic festivals, and more.

 Presidents Thomas Jefferson and James Monroe both once called Charlottesville, Virginia, home.
 While this history-rich city of 47,000 is only about 100 miles southwest of our nation’s capital, it feels worlds away from the hustle and bustle.
-The nearly 300-year-old Boar’s Head Inn makes a great home base for exploring the Virginia countryside.
+The nearly 300-year-old Boar’s Head Resort makes a great home base for exploring the Virginia countryside.
 Have a picnic at Pippin Hill Farm & Vineyards, which The Washington Post dubbed a “sumptuous landing spot for lunch,” or take in an aerial view of the city via hot air balloon.
 No visit is complete without a tour of Monticello, the former home of Thomas Jefferson.
 This summer, catch events like CURED Central Virginia Bacon Festival in July and Virginia Craft Brewers Fest in August.
-Also, see 15 of the best vacation spots for summer travel in the United States.
+If the hustle-bustle is your thing, the cities in the 15 of the best vacation spots for summer travel in the United States will impress.

 Seventy miles north of the City of Brotherly Love is Bethlehem, Pennsylvania, home to 75,000 and the nation’s largest free music festival.
 Celebrating its 35th anniversary this year, Musikfest will feature more than 450 performances from artists including Dierks Bentley, Daughtry, Kesha, and Jason Mraz over ten days in August.
 Music isn’t the only attraction here, though: History buffs can explore the area’s deep industrial heritage at the National Museum of Industrial History, which opened in 2016, and walk the elevated Hoover-Mason Trestle.
 Favorite dining spots in town include the solarium-like 1741 on the Terrace, Fegley’s Brew Works, and Apollo Grill.